goldenplanetdk/api-example/example/batches.md

         {
             "id": 231
         }
+    },
+    {
+			  "method": "PUT",
+			  "body":
+			  {
+				  "id": "sm092",
+				  "idField": "model",
+				  "quantity": 2
 			  }
+    },
+    {
+			  "method": "PUT",
+			  "body":
+			  {
+				  "id": "34567899",
+				  "idField": "barcode",
+				  "quantity": 2
+			  }
+    }
 ]
 ```

+So
-So 1st operation creates new variant for product with id 11,
+1st operation creates a new variant for  the product with id 11,
-and 2nd updates quantity of variant id:230, 3rd deletes variant:231
+2nd updates the quantity of variant id:230,
+3rd deletes variant:231
+4th updates quantity for the variant with model sm092.
+MAKE SURE you have only one variant with this model
+5th updates quantity for the variant with barcode 34567899.
+MAKE SURE you have only one variant with this barcode